dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 ## Next steps

-## Configure JSON serialization options
+### Configure JSON serialization options

-For information on how to configure JSON serialization in your Minimal API apps, see [OpenAPI support in minimal APIs](xref:fundamentals/minimal-apis/responses#configure-json-serialization-options).
+For information on how to configure JSON serialization in your Minimal API apps, see [Configure JSON serialization options](xref:fundamentals/minimal-apis/responses#configure-json-serialization-options).

 ### Handle errors and exceptions